VMKit: JVM and .Net runtimes for LLVM

 Current Status

-VMKit currently has a decent implementation of the JVM.
+VMKit currently has a decent implementation of a JVM.
 It executes large projects (e.g. OSGi Felix, Tomcat, Eclipse) and the DaCapo benchmarks.
-The CLI implementation is still in its early stages, but can execute simple applications.

 Get it and get involved!